Aiqwip

 How do self-hosted models like DeepSeek V3 and Qwen 2.5 compare to GPT-4o?

 The gap has closed significantly.
-DeepSeek V3 and Qwen 2.5 72B score within 5–10% of GPT-4o on most coding and reasoning benchmarks — and DeepSeek R1 rivals o1 on math and logic tasks.
-Claude 3.7 Sonnet and Gemini 2.5 Pro still hold an edge for nuanced long-context reasoning and instruction following.
+DeepSeek V3 and Qwen 2.5 72B score within 5–10% of GPT-5 on most coding and reasoning benchmarks — and DeepSeek R1 rivals OpenAI's o3 on math and logic tasks.
+GPT-5.5 and Claude Opus 4.7 still hold a clear edge for nuanced long-context reasoning and complex agent tasks.
+GPT-5.3 and Claude Sonnet 4.6 have also raised the bar for fast, affordable API inference — worth comparing against smaller self-hosted models before committing to infra.
 For high-volume, domain-specific applications, a fine-tuned Qwen 2.5 72B or Llama 3.3 70B frequently outperforms a general-purpose API model at a fraction of the per-token cost.

 What's the minimum team size to self-host an LLM in production?